-How can the fluoroquinolones cause Mitochondrial Dysfunction/Disease?
+How do the fluoroquinolones cause pathogenic or disease processes?

 Fluoroquinolones Oxidative Stress Mitochondrial Dysfunction Disease Process